6 State of the atmosphere

 \[ \begin{align} \lim\limits_{t \to 0}\frac{m\left(t\right) - m'\left(t\right)}{t} &= \frac{1}{V}\lim\limits_{t \to 0}\left[\int_{V}q_{r}\left(\mathbf{r}, t\right)d^3r - \int_{V'\left(t\right)}q_{r}\left(\mathbf{r}, t\right)d^3r\right] = 0. \end{align} \]

-So $q - q' = 0$ for the limit $t\to 0$.
-The phase transition rates in the particle system are measured in the same way as in the system at rest, so that the distinction between total and local time derivatives does not occur here.
-This applies analogously to all other source strengths and forcings.
+Hence $q - q' = 0$ in the limit $t\to 0$.
+The phase transition rates measured in the moving particle system are therefore the same as those measured in the resting system, so no distinction between total and local time derivatives arises here.
+The same applies analogously to all other source terms and forcings.